aritra-chy/Pylearn/README.md

 # Pylearn
-This is my Python journey
+This repository contains my Python practice.
+I just started learning Python, and I’ll be updating this repo as I progress.